kif-framework/KIF/README.md

 	# WaxSim hides the return value from the app, so to determine success we search for a "no failures" line
 	grep -q "TESTING FINISHED: 0 failures" /tmp/KIF-$$.out

-You'll likely want to customize the script further.
+This should provide a strong starting point, but you'll likely want to customize the script further.
 For example, you may want it to run iphone rather than ipad, or perhaps both.
-This should provide a strong starting point.